windicss/vite-plugin-windicss/packages/plugin-utils/README.md

 # @windicss/plugin-utils

-Common utils for build plugins for [Windi CSS](https://github.com/voorjaar/windicss).
+Common utils for building integrations of [Windi CSS](https://github.com/voorjaar/windicss).

 See [`vite-plugin-windicss`](https://github.com/antfu/vite-plugin-windicss) for more details.